bao-project/bao-helloworld/README.md

 :white_check_mark: Build firmware (qemu)

 Once everything is in place, we'll proceed with the QEMU launch.
-Here are the necessary commands:
+This is the command to run:

 ```sh
 qemu-system-aarch64 -nographic\